-Combat in Warhammer Fantasy is a grisly and grim affair, no less lethal then any of the earlier editions of DnD, albeit with an increased change of getting maimed instead of slaughtered out of hand.
+Combat in Warhammer Fantasy is a grisly and grim affair, no less lethal then any of the earlier editions of DnD, albeit with a bonus change of getting maimed instead of slaughtered out of hand.

 The game starts off on the wrong foot and betrays its wretched wargaming origins, by insisting that you use maps, miniatures (whether improvised or bought at great expense from a certain company that games in a workshop) and other tomfoolery for managing battles.
-The offence is aggrevated by the inclusion of a large table of nightvision ranges for several bazillion types of creatures, which is cute but in practice will be left on the cutting room floor by many a GM methinks.
-What IS interesting about this set-up is that the players get to place their characters, with the GM dog-whistling them back if they pull shenanigans and place their characters in the most advantageous position possible.
+The offence is aggravated by the inclusion of a large table of nightvision ranges for several bazillion types of creatures, which is cute but in practice will be left on the cutting room floor by all but the most neckbearded of GMs.
+What IS interesting about this set-up is that the players get to place their characters before the battle commences, with the GM dog-whistling them back if they pull shenanigans and place their characters in the most advantageous position possible.

-Actions during a round are semi-free form, with a number of hard-coded options to handle the bulk of combat-maneuvers and the wisdom of the Almighty GM to handle the rest.
-One may move one’s movement speed or more if one runs.
+Actions during a round are semi-free form, with a number of hard-coded options to handle the bulk of combat-maneuvers and the decrees of the Almighty GM to handle the rest.
+One may move one’s movement speed (or more if one runs).
 One may charge, which provides a +10% chance to hit and allows one to attack (with as many attacks as you have) and move in the same round.
 Anyone not engaged in melee may shoot people.
-Getting attacked in melee in Warhammer is kind of fucked, since one cannot simply move out of combat to make the hurting stop.
-This requires a special move called the DISENGAGE.
-The alternative is the rather less graceful FLIGHT, which means your enemy gets a free stab in before you scurry off with your tail between your mail-clad legs.
+Getting attacked in melee in Warhammer is kind of fucked, since you can’t simply move out of combat to make the hurting stop.
+Tapping-out before taking yet another round of S 8 attacks from Stein the Ogre requires a special move called the DISENGAGE.
+The alternative is the rather less graceful FLIGHT, which means your enemy gets a free stab in before you scurry off with your tail twixt your mail-clad legs.

-An additional mechanism that makes the game very interesting is the Parry mechanic, which functions as follows.
+An additional mechanism that makes the game so delicious is the Parry mechanic.
 During a round, ANY character may attempt to parry an incoming blow by giving up his next attack by succeeding at a Weapon Skill check.
 You may parry as many attacks as you have attacks (if that makes any sense).
-Shields are particularly useful in this regard, for though they use up all your attacks in one round and you forfeit their armour bonus should you choose to parry, you get a +20 bonus to your test if you do so.
-Only some weapons are suitable for parrying with of course.
+Shields are particularly useful in this regard, for though they use up all your attacks in one round and you forfeit their Armour bonus should you choose to parry, you get a +20 bonus to your test if you do so.
+Only certain weapons are suitable for parrying, some give massive penalties.

-Missile weapon combat is somewhat more simple.
-Some weapons require more then a round to draw and aim but in general, one needs a straight line and a BS skill to hit one’s target.
-Simply firing into a mob of creatures is incredibly easy (double succes chance), but means your hits are distributed randomly across different creatures.
-Unless your is proficient in the use of the Repeating Crossbow, you get a maximum of 1 shot per round.
-In a suprising twist, while blackpowder weapons remain unreliable, they are nowhere near as devastating as they would become in later editions (yet are still rather dangerous and unreliable).
-And praise the gods for molotv cocktail and bomb rules (and the subsequent scatter dice).
+Ranged combat is simpler.
+Some weapons require more then a round to draw and aim but in general, one needs a straight line and a BS skill roll to hit one’s target.
+Simply firing into a mob of creatures is incredibly easy (double success chance), but means your hits are distributed randomly across different creatures.
+Unless your character is proficient in the use of the Repeating Crossbow, you get a maximum of 1 shot per round.
+In a surprising twist, while blackpowder weapons remain unreliable, they are nowhere near as devastating as they would become in later editions.
+And praise the Dark Gods for molotov cocktail and bomb rules (and the subsequent scatter dice).

 Weapon damage hearkens back, as commentator Bigby’s Affirmative Consent Lubed Fist Ribbed For Her Pleasure stated, to OD&D. All melee weaponry inflicts the same base damage (1d6).
 Depending on the weapon type, there are modifiers for damage dealt, initiative (i.e big weapons are effective but slow), to hit rolls and parrying rolls.
-Damage is further modified by one’s strength bonus and enemies get to retract their Toughness from any damage they take.
-Rolling a 6 means you check weapon skill again and if you succeed you roll again and add the two together.
+Damage is further modified by one’s strength bonus and enemies get to subtract their Toughness from any damage they take.
+Rolling a 6 means you check weapon skill again and if you succeed you roll again and add up the two.
 Another six means you roll again, no WS check required.
-Exploding Damage dice, as god intended, make this game lethal as fuck.
+Exploding Damage dice, as god intended, give this game its reputation for its insane lethality.
 So far so simple.
-Missile weaponry instead has a fixed strength, but otherwise operates in a similar fashion.
+Missile weapon damage is not modified by any stats, but instead has a fixed strength.

-Some weapons provide additional benefits.
-Spears and halbeards give a bonus to initiative on the first round (double the bonus if your opponent is stupid enough to be mounted) and if you are winning, lances may only be used effectively while mounted and charging and Sword-Breakers destroy melee weapons on a succesfull parry (but are fairly shit otherwise).
+Some weapons provide special benefits; Spears and halbeards give a bonus to initiative on the first round (double the bonus if your opponent is stupid enough to be mounted) and if you are winning, Lances may only be used effectively while mounted and charging and Sword-Breakers destroy melee weapons on a successful parry (but are fairly shit otherwise).
 The deadliest weapon remains the Great Flail, a truly formidable damage beast that is sluggish and very hard to hit with.
-Suprisingly terrifying is the Net, which entangles a target upon a succesful hit, meaning he counts as prone and everyone else gets to stick it in his face while he wrestles free like a dummy.
+Surprisingly formidable is the Net, which entangles a target upon a successful hit, meaning he counts as prone and everyone else gets to stick it in his face while he wrestles free like a dummy.

-Armour is another departure from DnD.
-In Warhammer Fantasy armour reduces damage, and its effect is mostly cumulative.
+Armor is another departure from DnD.
+In Warhammer Fantasy Roleplay armor reduces damage, and its effect is cumulative.
 This means your chain (Armour bonus 1) stacks with your Plate (armour bonus 1).
-Being properly armoured means an initiative penalty, and poses some small difficulty, as each hit means a second roll on the hit location table (later on this would be folded into a single roll but whatevs).
+Being properly armored means an initiative penalty, and makes the game slightly slower, as each hit means a second roll on the hit location table (later on this would be folded into a single roll but whatever).
 Wearing a plate + chain but skimped on your leggings and got hit in the knee?
 Shit out of luck you are!
-In Warhammer any character may wear armour,
+In Warhammer any character may wear armor,

-and it does not effect spellcasting capabilities in the slightest*.
-Paupers who cannot afford manly metal armour must make do with leather armour, which protects only against damage rolls between 1-3 (so if you roll 4+ your armour stops nothing).
+and it does not effect spellcasting capabilities in the slightest .
+Paupers who cannot afford manly metal armour must make do with leather armor, which protects only against damage rolls between 1-3 (so if you roll 4+ your armour stops nothing).

 Damage in Warhammer Fantasy is kind of neat.

-If When you run out of wounds, you do not die instantly, that would not be any fun.
+If When you run out of wounds, you do not die instantly, as that would not be any fun.
 Each hit now becomes a critical hit, which means trouble (and a clunky subsystem).
-Each hit now means a roll on a d100 table, modified by how much damage was rolled (the flat damage only).
-Depending on where you are hit and for how much damage, critical hit effects vary from dropping your weapon, getting stunned or penalties until medical attention is receive to permanent maiming, brain damage, broken shards of rib into your lungs, blood loss that requires medical treatment to avoid immanent death (even the mildest of hemmoraeges has a 50% chance per round of ending your fucking life) and, of course, getting murdered.
+Each hit now means a roll on a d100 table, modified by how much damage was rolled (bonus damage is disregarded).
+Depending on where you are hit and for how much damage, critical hit effects vary from dropping your weapon, getting stunned or penalties until medical attention is received to permanent maiming, brain damage, broken shards of rib into your lungs, blood loss that requires medical treatment to avoid immanent death (even the mildest of hemorrhages has a 50% chance per round of ending your fucking life) and, of course, INSTANT DEATH.

-There are some rules for doing mounted combat, and getting your mount killed from under you can have some serious drawbacks, but in general it is a vast advantage, as attacks directed against you have a chance of striking your mount instead and vice versa.
+There are some rules for mounted combat, and getting your mount killed out from under you can have some serious drawbacks, but in general it is a every bit the advantage it should be, as attacks directed against you have a chance of striking your mount instead and vice versa.

-Overall, Warhammer’s take on combat provides for a volatile and andrenaline charged sort of combat, with broken limbs, dislocated jaws and crunching kneecaps to accompany the screeching and panicked screaming of the Enemy.
+Overall, Warhammer’s take on combat provides for a volatile and adrenaline charged melee with broken limbs, dislocated jaws and crunching kneecaps to accompany the screeching and panicked screaming of the Enemy.
 And no matter how badass of a knight you are, a group of peasants may still pin you down and stab you in the face.
 Awww yeah.